hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

    *  <details><summary markdown="span">__id__
       </summary>
       _Required.
 Non-empty string._ <br>
-      The ID of the contract.
+      The chaincode ID that was specified when the chaincode was deployed to the channel

       ```yaml
       channels: